h-omer/neo4j-versioner-core/README.md

 ## About

-Neo4j Graph Versioner has been developed by [Marco Falcier](https://github.com/mfalcier) and [Alberto D'Este](https://github.com/albertodeste).
+Neo4j Graph Versioner has been developed by [Alberto D'Este](https://github.com/albertodeste) and [Marco Falcier](https://github.com/mfalcier).

 It's based on the following data model: